 Are you curious about what our species has evolved to eat?
 What is the true natural diet for humans?
 Uncover the secrets of our evolutionary diet and dive into our free guides and articles for raw, fruit-based healing – based on science and experience, and free of dogmas.

 Rediscovering the species-appropriate diet of humans

-Knowing our evolutionary, species-specific diet is the compass in the ever-growing contradictory jungle of diets.
+Knowing our evolutionary past related to diet – our species-specific eating patterns – is the compass in the growing contradictory jungle of diets.
 The truth is simple, the opposite of confusion!

 Thus, on frugivorebiology.com, we dive deeper in order to find biologically sound and plausible answers about the natural – and thus healthiest – human diet.
 We gather and investigate unconventional information for anyone seeking to take their health into their own hands.
 Can we ever prove to what diet we are best-adapted to?
 Probably not, but having a fresh and deep look into our dietary biology can give us solid information to broaden our view – and finally decide for ourselves!

 What is the human natural diet?
 Species-appropriate (or species-specific) nutrition and lifestyle require re-discovering the original human ecological niche, our place in nature.
 Further, besides studying biological aspects, this journey also includes learning to trust our instincts and knowledge.
 Gain a truly new perspective and confidence to become your own healer every day.